 The Room Sign-Up process for 2016-2017 academic year opens January 11, 2016.

 Current residents living on campus may sign up for the residence hall next year through eServices.
 As a returning student, you can pick your room for next year during the Room Selection process (see the Room Selection Schedule listed in this document).
 A limited number of each room type is available, so don’t miss your chance to live on campus next year!
-To download our brochure, click here.
+Download our On Campus Housing brochure.

 If you are interested in signing up for a John Neumaier apartment with additional students, your group should try to all sign up at the same time.
 See the Lottery section for more details.

 John Neumaier apartments are a 10-month lease, from August 1st through May 31st.
 The apartments are semi-furnished to accommodate four residents, with two bedrooms and two bathrooms.
 Apartment residents are not required to have a meal plan but may sign up for any meal plan option.
 To apply to live in the apartments, you need to have a 2.5 cumulative GPA at the time of assignment and 24 credits completed by the end of spring semester 2016 to be eligible.

 The Housing and Residential Life Office has designed the Housing Lottery process to best accommodate requests for popular living spaces.
 The Housing Lottery is the process by which our currently registered students select their housing accommodations for the next academic year.
 If you are interested in residing in one of the John Neumaier apartments or one of the residence hall’s suites, super singles or single rooms for the 2016-2017 year, you will need to apply to participate in the Housing Lottery.
 Students who do not wish to have the opportunity to select an apartment, suite or single room do not need to participate.
 The lottery application process is online for your convenience.
 To apply to participate in the lottery, visit mnstate.edu/housing and click on Live on Campus.